MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Troubleshooting--SAML2-token-not-valid-because-validity-period-ended.md

 ---
 # Troubleshooting: The SAML2 token is not valid because its validity period has ended

-When using Azure Active Directory authentication, while working in the [!INCLUDE[nav_windows](includes/nav_windows_md.md)], users get an error similar to the following:
+When using Azure Active Directory authentication, while working in the client, users get an error similar to the following:

 **Connection is not longer available or was lost**